Adalberto Santiago

-Adalberto Santiago (born April 23, 1937, in Pozas barrio, Ciales, Puerto Rico) is an internationally known salsa singer.
+Adalberto Santiago (born April 23, 1937) is an internationally known salsa singer.

 Career

-Adalberto's relaxed and flawless lead vocals are among the best in the salsa genre of Latin music.
+Born April 23, 1937, in Pozas barrio, Ciales, Puerto Rico, Adalberto's relaxed and flawless lead vocals are among the best in the salsa genre of Latin music.
 His early influences included the great Cuban vocalists Beny Moré and Miguelito Cuní.
 Santiago started his professional career singing with trios and playing guitar and bass.
 After stints with the bands of Chuíto Vélez, where he was called "The Puerto Rican Elvis Presley", Willie Rosario and Willie Rodriguez, his career reached new heights when he joined Ray Barretto's band.
-Between 1966 and 1972, Adalberto made seven studio albums with Ray Barretto, that contained hit songs like "Quitate La Mascara" and "Alma Con Alma".
+Between 1966 and 1972, Adalberto made eight studio albums with Ray Barretto, that contained hit songs like "Quitate La Mascara" and "Alma Con Alma".
 During this time period he also became an original founding member of the salsa "super-group" The Fania All-Stars.
 In late 1972, Adalberto and four other members of Barretto's band departed to found Típica 73.
 He appeared on three of their albums before disagreement over musical direction led him, and three other band members, to split during the mid-1970s to form Los Kimbos.
 Santiago sang lead vocals on charanga albums, Fantasía Africana/African Fantasy and Our Heritage - Nuestra Herencia, by flautist, composer and producer Lou Pérez.